Igwefran6/Igwefran6/README.md

   ### About
 <div align="center">
 Hello, and welcome to my GitHub profile!
 My name is Igwe Francis, or Fran6 for short.
-I am a self-taught **MERN Stack developer** who loves to code and learn new technologies.
+I am a self-taught <b>MERN Stack developer</b> who loves to code and learn new technologies.

 I'm a student and currently, I'm going through The Odin Project's full-stack developer course, which I've been on for several months.
 Through practice and experimentation, I have honed my skills in HTML, CSS, JavaScript, and I am continually improving.